How to protect your startup brand from unauthorized use?

 For instance, “Just Do It” by Nike is distinctive enough to communicate its philosophy of accepting challenges.
 On the contrary, an environmental group cannot trademark the “Think Green” tagline as it is too vague and distinctive enough.

-Understand that the definition of trademark registration does not include the colors.
-But after 1995, it got possible for the businesses to trademark a single or even the combination of multiple colors.
-It includes trademarking of product color, services, and packaging help to determine the source and not used solely for decoration purposes.
+Understand that the definition of trademark registration does not include colors.
+But after 1995, it got possible for businesses to trademark a single or even a combination of multiple colors.
+It includes trademarking of product color, services, and packaging help to determine the source and is not used solely for decoration purposes.

 For instance, Louboutin has red soles for high-heel shoes.
 While it does not give them the right to restrict others from using it but only on that particular part of the shoe.